Before I tell you all about tallow body balm, I have a little story to share…

 Skin compatible and nutrient dense – not to mention, super simple to make.
 Are you ready to give it a go?

-- 2 tablespoons olive oil – find amazing olive oil here
+- 2 tablespoons olive oil – this is my favorite olive oil

 - A few drops of essential oils of choice